SudiptaJana-Codeclouds/365hub/README.md

 ##### **Installation instructions**

-1. At first you need to clone the git repository from GitHub, so you
-    > need to login to the GitHub portal and get the clone URL.\
+1. At first you need to clone the git repository from GitHub, so youneed to login to the GitHub portal and get the clone URL.
     > ![](media/image3.png){width="6.5in" height="2.736111111111111in"}\
     > git clone git@github.com:365holdings/365hub.git

-2. Then go to your project app directory and clone the site using the
+2. Then go to your project app directory and clone the site using the below command.
-    > below command.\
     > git clone git@github.com:365holdings/365hub.git

-3. Copy .env.example to new file .env using below command\
+3. Copy .env.example to new file .env using below command
     > cp .env.example .env

-4. Update the .env file with required information as per
+4. Update the .env file with required information as per your configuration.
-    > your configuration.
 Eg db connection details, smtp settings
     > details and domain

-5. Then install external laravel packages using below command\
+5. Then install external Laravel packages using below command
     > composer install

 6. Generate a unique key for the project using below command\